Instruct Laurence

 • Dunley v Conran Holdings Limited (2017).
 Acting for former finance director of the Conran Group concerning rights granted under share option agreement.

 Laurence’s economics background is a particular asset in his competition and securities’ action work.
-He studied Economics and Economic History at the London School of Economics, where he was awarded the highest mark in the department’s living memory for his undergraduate dissertation on regional real wage growth in Britain during the Industrial Revolution.
+He graduated from the London School of Economics with the highest mark in the department’s living memory for his undergraduate dissertation on regional real wage growth in Britain during the Industrial Revolution.
+He is the chapter author (with Bernadine Adkins) of “The Law of Artificial Intelligence: Competition Law” (2024, Thomson Reuters), and a committee member of the SCL’s Competition and Tech Group.

 Featured Competition and Securities' Actions cases